MicrosoftDocs/cpp-docs/docs/standard-library/transform-view-class.md

         {"Music", Thursday}
     };

-    // lambda to get a reference to the the day of the week for a class auto getDay = [](classes& c) -> weekday&
+    // lambda to get a reference to the day of the week for a class auto getDay = [](classes& c) -> weekday&
     {
         return c.startDay;